gfed53/ang2-spotify/README.md

 # App using Angular 2/4 and the Spotify API

+## Live Demo

+Here is a [live demo version](http://ang2-spotify.herokuapp.com) that you can jump right into and use.
+If you want to create your own build and/or learn more about the process, continue reading.

 ## Introduction

 This app allows users to search for an artist by keyword, then browse different artists by grabbing a randomly selected but related artist.